A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: What if the 2020 Census Used Swapping?

-\item The PHSafe has inequality invariants (see equation~\eqrefOther{eqInequalityInvariant}).
-Specifically, its invariant function $\bm c(\xd)$ is the vector of indicators for whether each Census block has at least one housing unit or not.
+\begin{remark}[Inequality invariants of PHSafe] The PHSafe Algorithm has inequality invariants (see Equation~\ref{eqInequalityInvariant}).
+Specifically, its invariant function $\bm c(\xd)$ is the vector of indicators for whether each census block has at least one housing unit or not.